Metric Program Synthesis: Evaluation

+To gain more insights about the effectiveness of metric program synthesis and answer our research questions RQ2-RQ4, we perform a more detailed evaluation of \name in the inverse CSG domain.
+In particular, we explore distance-based clustering in more depth and present the results of relevant ablation studies.

-\subsection{Effectiveness of Clustering}
+\subsubsection{Effectiveness of Clustering}

-To better understand why \name performs much better than the other baselines in the inverse CSG domain, we perform an experiment to evaluate the benefits of similarity-based clustering.
-To perform this evaluation, we generate a set of programs with $n$ non-terminals.
-Then, for each value of $n$, we apply equivalence reduction to remove equivalent programs.
-Finally, the set of distinct programs is grouped using \Cref{alg:clustering}.
-We show the number of clusters for two different values of $\epsilon$: $\epsilon=0.1$ and $\epsilon=0.2$ (\Cref{fig:search-space}).
+To evaluate the benefits of similarity-based clustering, we perform the following experiment on the inverse CSG domain:

+\begin{enumerate}[leftmargin=*] \item First, we generate a set of programs with $n$ non-terminals. \item Then, for each value of $n$, we apply equivalence reduction to remove equivalent programs. \item Finally, we group the set of distinct programs using \Cref{alg:clustering}. \end{enumerate} \Cref{fig:search-space} shows the number of clusters for two different values of $\epsilon$, namely $\epsilon=0.1$ and $\epsilon=0.2$.
 We only consider programs with up to $n=13$ AST nodes, because enumerating all programs for larger values of $n$ is not computationally feasible.

-The results of this evaluation are shown in \Cref{fig:search-space}.
-As is evident from this graph, equivalence reduction reduces the number of programs that must be retained by approximately one order of magnitude, and similarity-based clustering reduces the search space even more dramatically.
+As is evident from \Cref{fig:search-space}, equivalence reduction reduces the number of programs that must be retained by approximately one order of magnitude, and similarity-based clustering reduces the search space even more dramatically.
 In particular, for $\epsilon=0.1$, there is an approximately $10\times$ reduction compared to just grouping based on equivalence and an even larger reduction for the coarser $\epsilon$ value of $0.2$.
-Hence, this experiment shows that the inverse CSG domain is indeed full of programs that are similar, which (partly) explains why our technique performs significantly better compared to the other baselines.
+Hence, this experiment shows that there are many programs that are observationally similar but not equivalent, which partly explains why metric program synthesis is effective in this domain.

-\subsection{Ablation Studies}
+\subsubsection{Ablation Studies}

 In this section, we describe a set of ablation studies to evaluate the relative importance of different algorithms used in our approach.
-In particular, we consider the following ablations:
+We consider the following ablations: